Alignment Report

 D3Build Complementary Human SkillsExceeds

-"Critical thinking, creativity, communication, values-based decisions, domain expertise."DOL TEN 07-25, Delivery Principle 3
+"Critical thinking, creativity, communication, values-based decisions, domain expertise."DOL Delivery Principle 3

 D4Address PrerequisitesComplete